Ted Cruz: Cancún controversy and July 2025 Texas flash floods

 In February 2021, during a historic winter storm, up to 4.3 million Texas residents were left without power and millions of others without drinking water, including Cruz and his family.
 In the middle of the storm, Cruz and his family were spotted on a plane heading to Cancún, Mexico, where they planned to stay at the luxury Ritz Carlton hotel and escape their home, which Heidi Cruz called in a text message "FREEZING".
 Cruz requested that the Houston police escort him and his family through the airport.

 Cruz left the family poodle, Snowflake, alone inside the house without heat; reporters saw the dog through the window of the front door of the dark and empty house.
 Later, a self-identified security guard told a reporter he was caring for the dog.

 Cruz's political allies and rivals condemned him for leaving Texas during a crisis and traveling internationally during the COVID-19 pandemic.
 Cruz initially said he was taking his daughters on a weeklong vacation from school at their request, in an attempt to be a "good dad".
 Later that day, he returned to Texas, after allowing his family to stay in Mexico, saying that the vacation was a mistake.
 Protesters calling for his resignation greeted him in front of his house upon his return.
 After returning from Cancún, Cruz volunteered in Houston to help with recovery efforts.

 When the July 2025 Central Texas floods began, Cruz was on vacation in Greece.
-His office said he returned to Texas "as fast as humanly possible" after the flooding began.
-But he was seen visiting the Parthenon in Athens with his wife on Saturday, a day after a flash flood along the Guadalupe River in central Texas killed more than 100 people, including dozens of children and counselors at a camp.
+His office said he returned to Texas "as fast as humanly possible" after the flooding began, but he visited the Parthenon in Athens the day after a flash flood along the Guadalupe River in central Texas killed more than 100 people, including dozens of children and counselors at a camp.
 Cruz inserted language into the One Big Beautiful Bill Act that eliminated $150 million in funding to "accelerate advances & improvements in research, observation systems, modeling, forecasting, and dissemination of info to the public" about weather forecasting, prompting criticism from environmental groups.